 know your current coverages

 Check your car insurance policy or call your insurance company to find out which coverages extend to your rental car.
-The limits and deductibles on your policy still apply to your rental car so long as you drive it for personal use.
+The limits and deductibles on your policy typically still apply to your rental car so long as you drive it for personal use.
 If it's a commercial or business rental, your personal car insurance coverage may not apply.

 If you'll be paying for the rental with a credit card, check with your credit card company to see what additional rental car coverage is provided.
 Call the number on the back of the card you use to pay for the rental before buying extra protection.